HappyAreaBean/PowerShell-SyncCopyFiles/README.md

 Because i want to copy all needed files to each lobby folder

-So that why you saw i coded "Plugins" and "Files"
+So that why you saw i have "Plugins" and "Files"

 If you want to use it..
 Use it at your own risk lol